Alternative Forces for Renewal and Emergence

-The Alternative Forces for Renewal and Emergence (Forces Alternatives pour le Renouveau et l'Emergence, FARE) is a political party in Mali led by Soumana Mory Coulibaly.
+The Alternative Forces for Renewal and Emergence (Forces Alternatives pour le Renouveau et l'Emergence, FARE) was a political party in Mali led by Soumana Mory Coulibaly.

 History

 The party was launched on 28 February 2013, and officially registered on 3 April 2013.
 It put forward Modibo Sidibé as its candidate in the 2013 presidential elections.
 He finished fourth, with around 5% of the vote.

 In the 2013 parliamentary elections it won six seats, becoming the fourth-largest party in the National Assembly.